atchutchi/Ndjar/README.md

 ### Code
 - There was no copy paste code from another source or website but inspirations on how to do it.
+- I used gitpod and codeanywhere for the development of the project as a whole.
 - Assistance with HTML, CSS was provided by (https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) (https://css-tricks.com/), and (https://www.w3schools.com/).
 - Tutorials and documentation from Code Institute class module and youtube video [https://www.youtube.com/watch?v=7-orzsht98k].
 - [My Mentor Can Sücüllü] were consulted during the development process.